ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Returns the total number of (root) form fields.

-    :type: bool,int
+    :type: int

   .. attribute:: IsReflowable

-    *True* if document has a variable page layout (like e-books or HTML).
-In this case you can set the desired page dimensions during document creation (open) or via method :meth:`layout`.
+    *true* if document has a variable page layout (like e-books or HTML).
+In this case you can set the desired page dimensions during document creation (open) or via method :meth:`Layout`.

     :type: bool

   .. attribute:: IsRepaired

-    *True* if PDF has been repaired during open (because of major structure issues).
+    *true* if PDF has been repaired during open (because of major structure issues).
 Always *False* for non-PDF documents.
-If true, more details have been stored in `TOOLS.mupdf_warnings()`, and :meth:`Document.can_save_incrementally` will return *False*.
+If true, :meth:`Document.CanSaveIncrementally` will return *false*.

     :type: bool

   .. attribute:: IsFastWebaccess

-    *True* if PDF is in linearized format. *False* for non-PDF documents.
+    *true* if PDF is in linearized format. *false* for non-PDF documents.

     :type: bool

   .. attribute:: MarkInfo

-    A dictionary indicating the `/MarkInfo` value.
+    A `Dictionary<string, bool>` indicating the `/MarkInfo` value.
 If not specified, the empty dictionary is returned.
 If not a PDF, `None` is returned.

     :type: dict